Locations:

 What is vitamin B12?

-Adults need around 2.4 micrograms (mcg) of vitamin B12 a day, and people who are pregnant or breastfeeding need more.
-The amount of vitamin B12 babies and children need varies based on age.
+Adults need around 2.4 micrograms (mcg) of vitamin B12 a day.
+And women who are pregnant or breastfeeding need more.
+The amount of B12 babies and children need varies based on age.

 How does my body absorb vitamin B12?

-1. Hydrochloric acid in your stomach removes vitamin B12 from the food it was in.
+1. Hydrochloric acid in your stomach removes vitamin B12 from the food it is in.

-2. Vitamin B12 combines with something called intrinsic factor, a protein made by your stomach.
+2. Vitamin B12 combines with something called intrinsic factor, a protein your stomach makes.

 What is vitamin B12 deficiency anemia?

-Vitamin B12 deficiency anemia happens when your body doesn't have enough healthy red blood cells because your have a vitamin B12 deficiency.
-Vitamin B12 is needed to make red blood cells.
-Because of this, a lack of vitamin B12 can cause anemia.
-People can have a vitamin B12 deficiency without having anemia.
+Vitamin B12 deficiency anemia happens when your body doesn’t have enough healthy red blood cells.
+As B12 helps make red blood cells, a lack of vitamin B12 can cause anemia.
+But you can also have a vitamin B12 deficiency without having anemia.

 Advertisement